MongoDB

 A module must be entered for each custom query to be monitored.
 The modules must follow a structure, which is as follows:

-operation --> Operation type, value | full -> value returns a simple value, full returns all rows in a string
+operation --> Type of operation, value | full -> value returns a single value, full returns all rows of a string

-datatype --> Module type
+datatype --> Module data type

-min_warning --> Minimum warning threshold setting
+min_warning --> Minimum warning threshold configuration

 max_warning --> Maximum warning threshold configuration